SilasBytes/EnterpriseNetwork-Design/README.md

 IPsec tunnel was configured site to site to allowed a secure VPN tunnel between the sites.

-VoIP was configured using Cisco IOS Telephony Service and IP address are assigned by the VOIP DHCP gateway.
+VoIP was configured using Cisco IOS Telephony Service and IP addresses are assigned by the VoIP's gateway.

-Wireless Lan Controller was configured to manage the Access Points's configuration.
+Wireless Lan Controller was configured to manage the Access Points's configuration and provide wifi using WPA2's Enterprise mode.